 Dining is an elegant production.
-Meals are multi-course, candlelit affairs, made with the freshest, finest local produce, seafoods and meats, and served either in the traditional dining car, “Victory,” with small tables for four or two; or in the second dining car, “Raven,” set for 20 people at three large tables.
+Meals are multi-course, candlelit affairs, made with the freshest, finest local produce, seafoods and meats, and served either in the newly restored “Swift” dining car; or in the second dining car, “Raven.”
 Presentation is gorgeous; service is friendly and professional with fine wines included.

 At the end of the train is perhaps the most distinctive carriage, the observation car.
 Originally built in 1960 by the Metropolitan-Cammell Carriage and Wagon Company, the observation car entered service in 1961 as a first-class kitchen car.
 In 1989, the car was bought from its private owner, Michael Bailiss, and converted it to its current luxury configuration, able to comfortably hold all 36 guests at any time.
 At the back is a favorite spot: the open-air observation platform, for wind-in-the-face viewing of the lovely Scottish scenery.